nfroidure/CapsKiller/README.md

 # Welcome on CapsKiller sources : Caps remover for Thunderbird

 ## About CapsKiller
-CapsKiller is a simple Thunderbird extension that replaces overused caps by normal letters from your incoming mails.
+CapsKiller is a simple Thunderbird extension protecting you against newbies writting their mails with caps lock enabled.

 To get CapsKiller for production go there https://addons.mozilla.org/en-US/thunderbird/addon/caps-killer/.
 For the development version, follow the above quick start guide.